Submersible/node-figs/README.md

 ## What is it?

-Provides config inheritences & overriding in a plethora of ways!
+Provides config inheritances & overriding in a plethora of ways!

 ## What ways are those?